minli13/mandy-portfolio/README.md

 - JavaScript
 - HTML/CSS
 - Tailwind CSS
+- DaisyUI

 ## Features
-- Responsive design for desktop
+- Responsive design for desktop and mobile
 - Project sections with demos and source code
 - Clean and minimal UI